pshah2983/Recipe-Chatbot-/README.md

 ## Acknowledgments

-- Recipe dataset provided by [source]
+- Recipe dataset provided by Kaggle
-- Icons and UI elements from [source]
 - Special thanks to contributors and maintainers